celleleven/cellerator/code_outline.md

 The hypothesis generator asks a simple question to get to the root idea.
 The data is used in the acquisition of research material, and the importation of similar experiments and protocols.

 The research stage of the design experiment queries scientific and non-scientific databases to fine overlapping research material.
 The sources of each paper, article, URL, and protocol are stitched into a node network.
 This node network is interactive, where the user clicks on a node to see the article, closely repeated articles are pooled together.
-- [ ] future version will utilize AI to help the researcher find valuable information.
+- [ ] A future versions will utilize AI to help the researcher find valuable information.
 This source data, notes, and comments are synced with Zotero for cross-collaboration and able to work on research away from Cellerator.

 The experiment designer uses a combination of the research notes and thesis to guide the researcher in making an experiment with proper controls using dependent and independent variables.
-The experiment designer can use pre-defined or user generated protocols.
+The experiment designer can use pre-defined or user-generated protocols.
 These protocols start with a human-readable section followed by Cellerator Code, DAVR.
 The protocol is broken down into tasks, and tasks are broken down into steps.
 Protocols are collections of tasks, and tasks are a collection of steps.
 Each step is coded using DAVR. **DAVR** consists of four calls standing for **D**evice, **A**ction, **V**erification, and **R**ecord.

 1. **Device** Call: Indicates what device is being used whether it's the hand, hand tool, bench tool, or environmental controls.
 2. **Action** Call: specifies what the specified devices are to do.